 In the Apply Patch dialog that opens, specify the path to the .patch file you want to apply.

 If necessary, click and choose Map Base Directory to specify a directory relative to which file names in the patch file will be interpreted.
 You can map a base directory to a single file, directory, or to a selection.

 If the source code was edited after a patch was created, conflicts may arise.
 To check if you patch can be applied without conflicts, click Show Diff Ctrl+D. If there are conflicts, the corresponding lines will be highlighted with red.

 If you want to apply changes to files stored in different locations from those specified in the patch, you can strip off the leading directories by clicking and choosing Remove All Leading Directories.

 Select an existing changelist where you want to add the patch from the list, or specify the name of a new changelist in the Name field, and, optionally, enter a comment to this changelist.

 If you want to make this changelist active, select the Set active option.

-If you want PhpStorm to preserve the context of a task associated with the new changelist on its deactivation and restore the context when the changelist becomes active, select the Track context option (see Managing tasks and contexts for details).
+If you want PhpStorm to preserve the context of a task associated with the new changelist on its deactivation and restore the context when the changelist becomes active, select the Track context option (see Tasks and contexts for details).